Prevent email spoofing

 Under the host name we find an entry that is divided into the selector "Mail", the fixed part "_domainkey" and the domain name "example.com".
 A receiving server can use this name to request the public key.
 The entry then represents the actual DKIM syntax. "v=DKIM1; p=76E629F05F709EF665853333EEC3F5ADE69A2362BECE40658267AB2FC3CB6CBE"

-splits into the parameter v, which stands for the DKIM version used, and the parameter "p", which specifies the public key.
-Frequently, DKIM records also contain the parameter k, which specifies the signing method.
+is divided into the parameter v, which stands for the DKIM version used, and the parameter "p", which specifies the public key.
+The k parameter, which specifies the signing procedure, is often found in DKIM records.

 DomainKeys Identified Mail